 Economic sociology; international political economy; institutionalist theory; culture

 My research and teaching interests include economic sociology, international political economy, and the sociology of culture.
-I am particularly interested in the continued relevance of nation states in the contemporary world, the design of the European Union and other trading blocs, and the contours of American culture.
+Much of my writing is on the continued relevance of nation states in the age of global capitalism, the design of the European Union and other trading blocs, and the contours of American culture.
 In theoretical terms, most of my work is grounded in historical and sociological institutionalism.

 I have published numerous chapters in edited volumes and articles in journals such as Economy and Society, Journal of European Public Policy, Review of International Political Economy, New Political Economy, Review of International Studies, and Regulation & Governance.

 I have written six books.
 Three are on the distinctiveness of American society even as the world is becoming ever more connected:

 Life Transitions in America (Polity Press 2014).